-his is my dog, Toby.
-Aside from being a great hiker and even better buddy, Toby, like most dogs, is an exceptional listener.
+his is my dog, Alta.
+Aside from being great at catching balls on the fly (we call her the Golden Receiver), she, like most dogs, is an exceptional listener.
 If you have a dog or spent much time around them, you know that dogs are among the best listeners we can know.

-Look at his posture.
-Look at the set of his mouth and his body language.
-He's leaning forward a bit.
-He looks open and empathetic.
-He makes me feel like I'm the most important person in the world.
-I want to tell him something important; something about my life that I may not tell other people.
-That's because I know he's not going to judge me.
-Toby, like most dogs, could give a course on listening.
+Look at her posture.
+Look at her eyes and body language.
+She's totally dialed in.
+She makes me feel like I'm the most important person in the world.
+I want to tell her something important; something about my life that I may not tell other people.
+That's because I know she's not going to judge me.
+Alta, like most dogs, could give a course on listening.

 This is a psychologist.
 Specifically, this is Dr. Saul Hopper, one of the psychologists who works with us at RealityCheck.
 He's a great listener too.

 Don't dogs and psychologists have a way of getting the most out of us?
 Don't we tend to spill out our life stories to them?
-The only difference between Toby and Dr. Hopper is that you have to pay the latter.
-All Toby requires are some treats and love.
+The only difference between Alta and Dr. Hopper is that you have to pay the latter.
+All Alta requires are treats and love.